N929Q/T310-RAM-1/README.md

 ## DEVELOPMENT VERSION
 This is a heavily modified aircraft from my private hangar that I am making avalaible to further the development of the c310-family.
 The performance has been modified to match what I can find on the T310 RAM IV.
 Below in the C310 Family section is instructions to obtain the original aircraft.

-## Aircraft folder needs to be c310-RAM for this version, DO NOT use directions below for obtaining the RAM IV.
+**Aircraft folder needs to be RENAMED c310-RAM for this version!**
+This is an "as is" copy of my aircraft folder, the project name and folder name don't match yet, apologies!

 Exhaust smoke effect disabled for performance reasons.
 I had issues with the fuel system, it's basically modified from the c182 and doubled for twin.